 Waiting to see a doctor, dentist, hairdresser or other professional can be boring and frustrating.
 The strategies below might help.

 Use a visual timer

-For some children, visual timers can help them understand how long they’ll be waiting.
+Visual timers can help some children understand how long they’ll be waiting.
 These timers show how much time has passed.
-You can buy timers or even use smartphone apps.
-But we all know that waiting times at GPs or dentists can be unpredictable, so be careful with this one.
+You can buy timers or even use a smartphone app.
+But waiting times at GPs or dentists can be unpredictable, so be careful with this strategy.

 Take things to do

 Take an appointment ‘survival kit’ with you.
-This could include one or two favourite small toys, a book or audio book, MP3 player with favourite music, snacks and a drink.
+This could include one or two favourite small toys, a book or audio book, some favourite music or a favourite program on a handheld device, snacks and a drink.